NoahBaron05/CMPM121-WorldOfBits-NoahBaron/PLAN.md

 - [x] **#Step 19:** the player can scroll the map and new cells will generate
 - [x] **#Step 20:** Cells should appear to be memoryless in the sense that they forget their state when they are no longer visible on the screen
 - [x] **#Step 21:** Raise victory threshold

+## D3.c: Object Persistence

+Key technical challenge: Can your software accurately remember the state of map cells even when they scroll off the screen?

+Key gameplay challenge: Can you fix a gameplay bug where players can farm tokens by moving into and out of a region repeatedly to get access to fresh resources?

+### Steps (c)

+- [ ] **#Step 22:** Use the Flyweight pattern so that cells not visible on the map do not use memory if they have not been modified
+- [ ] **#Step 23:** Use the Memento pattern to preserve the state of modified cells when they are off screen
+- [ ] **#Step 24:** Restore cell data when they return onto the screen